15 Sinus Pressure Points for Instant Relief (With Illustrated Guide)

 Benefits: A key point for respiratory issues, including sinus congestion and cough.

-Minute 1: Press LI20 (beside nostrils) – 30 seconds, Press GV24.5 (bridge of nose) – 30 seconds
+- Minute 1: Press LI20 (beside nostrils) – 30 seconds, then GV24.5 (bridge of nose) – 30 seconds

-Minute 2: Press BL2 (inner eyebrows) – 30 seconds, Press Yintang (third eye) – 30 seconds
+- Minute 2: Press BL2 (inner eyebrows) – 30 seconds, then Yintang (third eye) – 30 seconds

-Minute 3: Press ST3 (below cheekbones) – 30 seconds, Press SI18 (cheekbone hollow) – 30 seconds
+- Minute 3: Press ST3 (below cheekbones) – 30 seconds, then SI18 (cheekbone hollow) – 30 seconds

-Minute 4: Press GB20 (base of skull) – 1 minute
+- Minute 4: Press GB20 (base of skull) – 1 minute

-Minute 5: Press LI4 (hand webbing) – 30 seconds each hand
+- Minute 5: Press LI4 (hand webbing) – 30 seconds each hand

-When Pressure Points Aren’t Enough
+What Should You Do When Pressure Points Aren’t Enough?

 If acupressure alone isn’t providing enough relief, consider pairing it with nasal irrigation using a neti pot to flush mucus and allergens from your sinuses.